 Department Mission Statement

-The mission of the Chemistry Department at SCSU is to provide exemplary graduate and undergraduate education in chemistry for a diverse student population including chemistry majors, minors, and students gaining chemical knowledge for health sciences or the liberal education program.
-The Department actively develops and maintains high standards in teaching pedagogy, teaching effectiveness, and student learning through regular program assessment, and instills in its students an ability to contribute as scientific professionals who effectively communicate knowledge in an ethical and environmentally conscious fashion.
+The mission of the Chemistry and Biochemistry Department at SCSU is to provide exemplary graduate and undergraduate education in chemistry for a diverse student population including chemistry majors, minors, and students gaining chemical knowledge for health sciences or the liberal education program.
+The department actively develops and maintains high standards in teaching pedagogy, teaching effectiveness, and student learning through regular program assessment and instills in its students an ability to contribute as scientific professionals who effectively communicate knowledge in an ethical and environmentally conscious fashion.